Tuesday, March 30, 2021

 Or to borrow from Einstein's Relativity of Simultaneity - (and with due apologies for the misrepresentation) - two thoughts, simultaneous for one person may not be simultaneous for another person in a relative situation.

-While Lincoln loved to tease Herndon, Lincoln's depth of thought was unbelievable.
+While Lincoln loved to tease Herndon, Lincoln's depth of thought was unbelievable—and often unshared.

 Below is the full fragment of Lincoln's thoughts on 'Niagara Falls!' from Collected Works of Abraham Lincoln (1953) by Roy Basler, but note, the manuscript stops abruptly with an unfinished sentence.
 Was that comma at the end - 'never rested,' - Lincoln's emphasis on its continuity into the future?